Understanding the Basics of Current Transformers

 The primary winding is a crucial part of the current transformer.
 It carries the current from the primary conductor in the main circuit.

-Typically, the primary winding is a single turn, as it's designed for high currents.
+Typically, designers create the primary winding as a single turn, as they design it for high currents.
 This means that the main conductor acts as the primary turn.

 The secondary winding surrounds the core and receives the magnetic flux.
-It is wound with many turns to scale down the current accurately.
+The design includes many turns to scale down the current accurately.

 This winding delivers the proportional lower current to meters or protective devices.
 The result is precise measurement and safe system operation.